t2yijaeho/minikube-on-AWS-Cloud9/README.md

-# Install local Kubernetes with minikube on AWS Cloud9 environment
+# Launch local Kubernetes with minikube on AWS Cloud9

 ## 1. Install minikube